darkwingsoulz/CastlesWax/README.md

 Wax Cloud accounts are not supported since you do not own your keys

-This script is intended to be run via command line not through a browser
+This script is intended to be run via command line and not through a browser

 ## Objectives